Tch4lla/Tch4lla/README.md

 # ![Header](https://github.com/Tch4lla/Tch4lla/blob/main/Github_Header.jpg)

 <h1 align="center">Thanks for stopping by</h1>
-<h3 align="center">I am a passionate fullstack Javascript developer based in Osaka Japan</h3>
+<h3 align="left">I am a passionate fullstack Javascript developer based in Osaka Japan.
+I have a proven track record of designing and delivering successful web applications.
+The frontend of my applications adhere to the seperations of concerns and apply modern front end interfaces such as Vue.js, React, Tailwind, and Bootstrap.
+The backend of my applications are orgniazed using an MVC structure and are implemented using Node.js</h3>

 - 👨‍💻 I have a seperate portfolio for building websites <a href="https://sulaymanesillah.netlify.app">here</a>